Bettendorf baseball splits at West in Hanna's debut

 "It's obviously great to get that first win under your belt as a coach and as a team," Hanna said.

-West's Noah Downey was 2-for-3 with a walk in the season-opening loss.
+West's Noah Downing was 2-for-3 with a walk in the season-opening loss.

 Hanna, who coached a decade at North Scott before joining the Bulldogs, sent out Andrew Wall to start Game 2.
 Wall’s appearance was short-lived, as he was touched for eight runs while recording just three outs.